 He is now retired and lives in Melbourne Australia, supplemented by regular visits to his beloved Hong Kong.

-He is a prolific writer of articles and books about his experiences at sea, most of which have been published.
-His other interests include collecting Maritime Art and Paintings and doing occasional volunteer work with his local Coast Guard flotilla.
+He is a prolific writer about his experiences at sea, most of which have been published.
+His other interests include collecting Maritime Art and Paintings, and writing articles of nautical interest.

 This site is dedicated to those who experienced the last of an era when each ship possessed it's own “heart and character” and was crewed by what may affectionately be called “a different breed of seafarer”, now relegated to the mists of maritime nostalgia.
 The paintings in this site are mainly from Geoff’s personal collection by the renowned Maritime Artist, Tony Westmore, to whom acknowledgment is made.